wogong/kindledxpush/README.md

 ## Intro

-As we all know, we can use Amazon's free 3G network to deliver our docs, but we need to manually click the deliver buttom in the browser.
+As we all know, we can use Amazon's free 3G network to deliver our docs, but we need to manually click the deliver button in the browser.
 This script is born to rescue us from this boring thing.
-Config this script, add it to the `crontab` and you'are done.
+Config this script, add it to the `crontab` and you're done.
 All your docs will be sent to your kindle automatically.